ShaunakSen/Data-Visualiation/Learning D3.js/Scott Murray book/Ch 5/data.md

 ```

 Anytime after we call data() we can create an annon func that accepts d as ip.
-The data() method ensures that d is et to the corr value of the original dataset, given the current elem at hand
+The data() method ensures that d is set to the corr value of the original dataset, given the current elem at hand

 ### Beyond text